Ultimate SilEighty (Sil80) Guide – Everything You Need to Know

 History and origins of the Sileighty

-The Sileighty was a brainchild of Nissan 180SX owners who were indulged in street racing and drifting in Japan.
+The Sileighty was a brainchild of Nissan 180SX owners who indulged in street racing and drifting in Japan.
 Because it was costly to repair the damaged complex popup-headlight front end of their cars, they resorted to the simpler Nissan Silvia front end for headlights, front fenders, hood, and front bumper.

 Compared to the 180sx replacement parts these Silvia parts were cheaper, lighter and more plentiful in supply.